 The most common way to support Windows games is to get Wine installed on your Linux system.
 When WineHQ released its first stable version, 1.0, it already supported the 200 most popular Windows games.
 The latest version of Wine also offers a rankings system that’ll help you configure what system supports the game or not.

-If you see a Platinum ranking, it means that the game has 99% chances of working.
+If you see a Platinum ranking, it means that the game has a 99% chance of working.
 Gold ranking means that you’d need to configure them a little bit, but in the end, they’ll work fine.
 They are labeled as gold because they haven’t been integrated with the newest version of wine.
 Silver and Bronze labels mean that there may be some issues in the game.

 Their official site has listed some of the benefits that the new version will provide:

-- Windows games with no current Linux versions can be installed and run directly from Linux Steam client.
+- Windows games with no current Linux versions can be installed and run directly from the Linux Steam client.

 - It will include complete built-in support for Steamworks and OpenVR.

-- Improved game compatibility and reduced performance impact due to the implementation of DirectX 11 & 12
+- Improved game compatibility and reduced performance impact due to the implementation of DirectX 11 & 12.

 - Games will recognize all controllers automatically.

-Not only does it provide an interactive and user-friendly front-end, but also includes a series of pre-built scripts to help users install some specific games pretty quickly.
-It is an effective and more user-friendly interface to Wine emulator, allowing you to configure and access it outside of the command line.
+PlayOnLinux(POL) provides an interactive and user-friendly front-end but also includes a series of pre-built scripts to help users install some specific games pretty quickly.
+It is an effective and easy-to-use interface to the Wine emulator, allowing you to configure and access it outside of the command line.